Postcards from the Perimeter

 The facility was neat and trim.
 Zack and Zoe went out the back door to the grounds with no reluctance.
 So far so good.

-I detailed food and medication instructions like any good neurotic dog mom, asked that no humpers jump on Zoe (bad hips) and handed over dehydrated food and pills.
+I detailed food and medication instructions like any good neurotic dog mom, asked that no humpers jump on Zoe (bad hips).

 They were very reassuring and said dogs are separated by temperament and size.

-When I eagerly picked them up 3 days later, they seemed eager to see me but not necessarily frantic to leave.
+When I eagerly picked them up 3 days later, they seemed happy to see me but not necessarily frantic to leave.
 Again, very good signs.

 All in all, it was fairly low stress.

-Zoe didn’t poop for 36 hours afterwards.
-And Zack’s poop did not represent their dehydrated food.
+Zoe didn’t poop for 36 hours afterward being boarded.
+And Zack’s poop did not represent the dehydrated food they eat.
 (Sorry to keep talking about poop poop poop, but it’s such a fabulous indicator of health!)

 I can’t help but assume they were not fed exclusively our own food.
 It doesn’t seem to bother Zack, but Zoe’s system is a more sensitive.